 Once a thermal imaging survey has been undertaken and the defects identified, the building company can undertake targeted remedial works to seal the excess air leakage paths to prevent further problems in your building.

-The Most Common Areas of Air Leakage Identified Using Thermal Inspections
+Common Areas of Air Leakage Identified During Thermal Inspections

 There are many air leakage paths through building envelopes, here are some of the most common we have previously identified during combined air tightness and thermal surveys.